mixu/gluejs/readme.md

 ### Features

 - Build scripts are written directly in Node - easy to customize and add your own processing
-- lightweight, uses same require() implementation as browserbuild
+- Lightweight, uses same require() implementation as browserbuild
 - render() to console, or directly to a HTTP request
-- include() any files or directories and blacklist by regexp using exclude()
+- include() files or full directories, blacklist using exclude(regexp)
-- replace() any library with one that gets looked up from under window.* (e.g. require('jquery') => window.$)
-- watch() the build and get notified when files in it change
+- watch() the build and rebuild automatically when files change
-- define() any dependency as a block of code that you generate (e.g. for creating builds that export a subset of functionality)
+- Bind variables under window.* to require() statements using replace()
+- Compile templating language files to JS via a custom handler
-- concat() multiple packages into one build (e.g. where your final build consists of multiple files)
+- Concatenate multiple packages into one file
-- TODO npm() build from a package.json and apply .npmignore

 ## Usage example